rusben/dam-m6/docs/uf1/uf1nf2.md

 * Input Streams
 * Output Streams

-Input Streams: Bringing Information in.
+***Input Streams***: Bringing Information in.
 To bring in information, open a stream on an information source (a file, memory, or socket) and read the information serially.

 ![InputStream](../images/instream.jpg)

-Output Stream: Sending Information Out.
+***Output Stream***: Sending Information Out.
 A program can send information to an external destination by opening a stream to a destination and writing the information out serially.

 ![OutputStream](../images/outstream.jpg)